mcmah309/eros/README.md

 ### No Boilerplate

-There should be no boilerplate needed when handling single or multiple typed error
+There should be no boilerplate needed when handling single or multiple typed error.

 ```rust
 use eros::{bail, IntoConcreteTracedError, IntoUnionResult, TracedError};